PPA are growing in popularity now because of the growth of the renewable’s industry, and PPA's have been signed for periods up to 20 years.

 This way they lock in customers and a price that will be profitable.
 These have grown in popularity in Europe and the US in recent years, and in Australia we are puling more our weight.

-DAT & common fixed panel Rooftop Solar Array electricity has the advantage of generating energy right where it is being consumed, where DAT Racking generates Peak energy for double the hours of Fixed Panels !
+DART & common fixed panel Rooftop Solar Array electricity has the advantage of generating energy right where it is being consumed, where DART Racking can easily generates Peak energy for double the hours of Fixed Panels !

 PPAs that focus on solar generation are called "behind the meter" PPAs, because the electricity flows directly into a site, behind the point at which grid based electricity is connected to the meter.

-The major advantage of this system is that you don't have to pay network charges, which suposadly make up 35% - 50% of grid-based electricity, proven to be less than half that inflated cost.
+The major advantage of this system is that you don't have to pay network charges, which supposedly make up 35% - 50% of grid-based electricity, that has been proven to be less than half that inflated cost.